 Follow the instructions on the form for submitting.
 You can send this form in at the same time you’re sending in the documents to form or amend your LLC.
 For more information, refer to the SOS site and see their FAQ.

 Register with TREC

-Once you’ve registered the DBA name with the state and county, follow the instructions here to register the name with TREC.
+Once you’ve registered the DBA name with the state, follow the instructions here to register the name with TREC.